Launch of Love and Life at the Gallery

 In troubled times, it’s tempting to assume that poetry and art are mere luxuries, but what this pandemic has shown is that we need both art and poetry more than ever before.
 They illuminate what it means to be human.
 As Prof Thumboo commented, these works “offer a timely reminder about the miracle of being alive”.
 We need art and poetry as poignant reminders for us to treasure our everyday miracles.
 Stunning images of love and life can be found in lines of verse, or in incandescent, infinitesimal brushstrokes, no matter how subtle.
 As our language becomes more attuned to new possibilities of living, poetry and the arts can play a powerful role in transforming our attitudes towards life itself.

-Love and Life at the Gallery is available at Kinokuniya, and at this link.
+Love and Life at the Gallery is available at Kinokuniya here.